-We're hosting Hoop Jam at Pullen Park April through October!
+We're hosting Winter Hoop Jam at Method Road Park!Our Spring & Summer Jam will be at Pullen Park April 12 through October

 A brief history of the Raleigh Drum Circle

 RDC was founded by Greg Whitt and first met at the Vineyard Coffee Shop on Western Blvd on September 16, 2002.
 The group was called the World Percussion Club at NC State and met in the Bragaw Hall lounge for about six months.
 Since parking was problematic and few students were participating, the group moved off campus and partnered with Raleigh Parks and Recreation.